-Second half due July 17, 2026
+Second half due date is July 17, 2026.

 On October 30, 2025, the Carroll County Commissioners passed a resolution doubling the Owner Occupancy Credit for every qualified homeowner — providing an additional 2.5% credit on your total property value.